persapiens/Course/HW/HW1-A.md

 You can use obtain a free student account through dreamspark for azure.

 ### Google Cloud Platform
 Google has its own set of cloud solutions on its platform.
 It offers a [free tier](https://cloud.google.com/free/) and (as of January 2019) 300$ free credit on signup.
-Documentation for Compute Engine can be found [here] (https://cloud.google.com/compute/docs/).
+Documentation for Compute Engine can be found [here](https://cloud.google.com/compute/docs/).

 ### VCL